Completed research

 Project partners: -

-Employees: Project management: Prof. Dr. Friedrich M. Zimmermann; employee and contact person: Mag.
+Employees: Project management: Prof. Dr Friedrich M. Zimmermann; employee and contact person: Mag.
 Marlene Mader

-Description : The research project "Scaling Sustainability" aims to identify the needs, challenges and potentials of scaling sustainability initiatives and expertise at the interface between science and society.
+Description: The research project "Scaling Sustainability" aims to identify the needs, challenges and potentials of scaling sustainability initiatives and expertise at the interface between science and society.
 To this end, a research workshop will be held during the Global RCE Conference in Nairobi, Kenya, at the end of November 2013, which will address the questions of how RCEs in particular can share their expertise and experience more efficiently and thus learn from each other in a more structured way.
 One focus will be on the role of higher education institutions.
 Expert interviews will also be conducted.
 The insights gained from this will form the basis for further research projects on framework conditions that can promote the scaling of sustainability initiatives between science and society.

-Funding: Lifelong Learning Program - Leonardo Da Vinci (No.: 2011-1-PL1-LEO05-19884)
+Funding: Lifelong Learning Programme - Leonardo Da Vinci (No.: 2011-1-PL1-LEO05-19884)

 Funding amount: € 356,580.00, University of Graz: € 94.952.00